Cleepha1/SpeedCoins-TOS/README.md

-# SpeedCoins-TOS
+# Skyblock Stats-TOS
-SpeedCoins bot Terms of Service
+Skyblock Stats bot Terms of Service
 Thank you for using SpeedCoins.
 By inviting or using the Bot in your server, you agree to the following Terms of Service.

 1. Usage